budi7/vue-inputNumber/README.md

  ## Parameter

-    v-model : 2 ways binding to your model variable (Number) min-value : minimum value (Number)
+    v-model : 2 way binding to your model variable (Number) min-value : minimum value (Number)
     max-value : maximum value (Number)
     class : styling class you want to add to the component" (String)